Purim Cookies – Oznei Haman

 These Purim cookies are a special treat during the Jewish Purim festival.
 A shortbread cookie dough with hundreds of choices for fillings, from traditional poppy seed and dates to modern chocolate, halva, apple pie, pecan pie, strawberry, dulce de leche, and more.

-If you are Jewish or are associated with Jewish food, then the names Hamantaschen, Oznei Haman or Purim cookies are not new to you.
-I myself learned of these only when I came to Israel.
-I started making them because my kids are crazy about them.
-And now every year I make these lovely Purim cookies for my kids with new flavors to try.
+If you are Jewish or are associated with Jewish food, then the names Hamantaschen, Oznei Haman, or Purim cookies are not new to you.
+I learned of these years ago when I came to Israel.
+I started making them because my kids LOVE them.
+And now, every year for this Jewish holiday of Purim, I make lovely cookies with new flavors for my kids to try.

 One of the most fascinating things I learned about these cookies is the many names it has and the reason for those names.
 It’s all associated with the Purim story involving a bad guy name Haman, a Jewish lady named Esther, and her victory over his plot to destroy the Jewish People.
 The cookie is shaped to resemble the three corners of Haman’s hat.
 Purim is the name of the festival and both Hamantaschen and Oznei Haman are derived from his name.